immcantation/changeo/docs/examples/filtering.rst

 .. _Filtering-Functional:

-Removing non-functional sequences
+Removing non-productive sequences
 --------------------------------------------------------------------------------

-After building a Change-O database from either :ref:`IMGT/HighV-QUEST <IMGT>` or :ref:`IgBLAST <IgBLAST>` output, you may wish to subset your data to only functional sequences.
+After building a Change-O database from either :ref:`IMGT/HighV-QUEST <IMGT>` or :ref:`IgBLAST <IgBLAST>` output, you may wish to subset your data to only productive sequences.
 This can be done in one of two roughly equivalent ways using the :ref:`ParseDb` tool:

 .. code-block:: none
     :linenos: